ankorstore/yokai/fxgrpcserver/README.md

 ### Registration

-This module offers the possibility to easily gRPC server options, interceptors and services.
+This module offers the possibility to easily register gRPC server options, interceptors and services.

 #### gRPC server options